-SpeeDee Oil Change & Auto Service® is part of FullSpeed Automotive®, the largest and fastest-growing quick lube organization not owned by an oil company.
+SpeeDee Oil Change & Auto Service® is part of FullSpeed Automotive®, one of the largest and fastest-growing quick lube organizations not owned by an oil company.
 FullSpeed is focused on helping franchisees open new businesses while also acquiring auto service centers from independent operators who are ready to sell.
 The goal is to use economies of scale to boost purchasing power and support for every location — whether the location is owned by a franchisee or by FullSpeed Automotive itself.

 Meet the Leadership Team

 Meet the DEVELOPMENT Team

 Franchise SupportSpeeDee Oil Change & Auto Service® offers tremendous franchise support to help you get started and grow your business.
 You don’t need automotive experience.
 We provide training, marketing support, and a wide range of tools to help you find customers and serve them well.

 What SpeeDee Owners saySome of our owners are gearheads.
 Some had no automotive background at all before becoming a SpeeDee Oil Change & Auto Service® center owner.
 See what they say about the brand.